elasticluster/elasticluster/docs/configure.rst

      correct.
 Any mis-spellings or other errors in the name will result in cluster nodes not starting with an error.

+``build_timeout``
+  If a VM does is not reported as being in ACTIVE state within this number of seconds, then delete it and try again.
+By default, the timeout is 30 seconds.

 ``identity_api_version``
   Force use of the OpenStack Identity ("Keystone") API v2 or v3.
 (Use the values ``2`` or ``3`` respectively.)
 If this configuration item